mhmdmodan/bezieR/README.md

 Control-Z is undo.
 There is no redo.

 Press "s" to save the current state in a file called "points.set", press "o" to load

+Press "h" to toggle hiding the orange bezier controls